*The Fall 2020 sections are now full*

 This online course is instructor‐facilitated and includes weekly discussions, individual and small group activities.
 Throughout the course, participants will construct a sample online course syllabus that considers course goals and objectives suitable for an online course, an online communications strategy, and the selection of student learning activities and assessments.

-To register for the course, email Chad Dennis at firstname.lastname@example.org.
-Please provide the semester in which you want to take the course.
-Once you are registered, you will receive a book via campus mail approximately one week prior to the course start date.
-These books must be returned to CITR at the conclusion of the course.
-You will also receive a welcome letter via email one week prior to the course start date.
+To register for the course, please login to your WIU gmail account.
+Then click the link below to submit the registration form.
+Once you are registered, you will receive a welcome letter via email and a book via campus mail approximately one week prior to the course start date.
+NOTE: Books must be returned to CITR at the conclusion of the course.
+Please do not mark or highlight in them as they will be used for future sections of the course.

 The is a six week course and is offered every semester, including the summer.
 The course will not appear in your My Courses area in Western Online until the first day of the course.